wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/administer-flows/includes/3-share-flows.md

     ![Invite others](../media/share-button-flows-button-users.png)

 1. On the following page you can manage users with whom you have already shared the flow.
-On this page, select the user which you wish to remoce.
+On this page, select the user which you wish to remove.

 1. On the user's page, select **Remove user**.